BEng (Hons)

 Graduate careers

-Graduates of our Aerospace Engineering degree are in demand in the UK, and in the civil and defence sectors worldwide.
-Some of the companies with which our UK graduates work include Rolls Royce, GE Aviation, MBDA, Airbus, Jaguar Land Rover, BAMC, EasyJet, Emirates, Defence Science and Technology Laboratory (Dstl) and the UK Ministry of Defence.
+Our students have gone onto work for Rolls Royce, GE Aviation, MBDA, Airbus, Jaguar Land Rover, Boeing, EasyJet, Emirates, Defence Science and Technology Laboratory (Dstl) and the UK Ministry of Defence.

 Careers support